R26-Rahul/Javascrip/README.md

 ```
 git status
 ```
+- cd to go directory and show all the files

 ## type of file
--untracked or new file
+- untracked or new file
--modified (somthing changed)
+- modified (somthing changed)
--staged (ready to commit)
+- staged (ready to commit)
--unmodified (no changed)
+- unmodified (no changed)
 ## add  ( git add <file name> or <.> for all files )
 ```
 git add .